FryoPie/FryoPie/README.md

 - 👋 Hey!
 I’m @FryoPie.
 - 👀 I’m deeply interested in AI and Machine Learning.
-- 🌱 I’m currently learning basic coding an programming.
+- 🌱 I’m currently learning basic coding and programming.
 - 📫 How to reach me?
 I am tring to figure that out myself.

 <!---